-“Doctors have long known that very obese women risk pregnancy complications, but new research indicates that even women who are not hugely overweight have elevated risks,” says Hugh M. Ehrenberg, M.D., of Case Western Reserve School of Medicine in Cleveland, the lead author of a recent study on obesity and pregnancy published in the American Journal of Obstetrics and Gynecology.
-The list of potential complications is formidable: hypertension, preeclampsia and eclampsia, gestational diabetes (which can lead to overly large babies), Cesarean delivery and postoperative complications.
+“Doctors have long known that very obese women risk pregnancy complications, but research indicates that even women who are not hugely overweight have elevated risks,” says Hugh M. Ehrenberg, M.D., of Case Western Reserve School of Medicine in Cleveland, the author of a different study on obesity and pregnancy, published in the American Journal of Obstetrics and Gynecology.
+The list of potential complications is formidable: hypertension, preeclampsia and eclampsia, gestational diabetes (which can lead to overly large babies), C-sections and postoperative complications.

-There’s more: A new Centers for Disease Control and Prevention study confirmed that a woman who is overweight before becoming pregnant is two to three times more likely to have a baby with heart abnormalities, spina bifida or other birth defects.
-Another new study links excess weight and obesity to lower levels of the “lactation hormone” prolactin after childbirth, which may explain why overweight women tend to stop nursing earlier than average-weight women.
-Finally, weight gained during pregnancy can be cumulative and difficult to lose (see “The Road to Obesity” on pg.
-64).
+There’s more: A study from the Centers for Disease Control and Prevention confirmed that a woman who is overweight before becoming pregnant is two to three times more likely to have a baby with heart abnormalities, spina bifida or other birth defects.
+Another study links excess weight and obesity to lower levels of the lactation hormone prolactin after childbirth, which may explain why overweight women tend to stop nursing earlier than average-weight women.

 To prevent such problems, a woman should, if possible, be at or close to her ideal weight when she becomes pregnant.
 Sometimes losing just 5 to 10 percent before getting pregnant is enough to decrease her risk factors.
 But since not every pregnancy is planned, many overweight women want to know whether—and how—they can safely deal with their weight while pregnant.
 The thinking on this issue is changing.